The 19 Best Cities to Visit in Japan with Stunning Scenery

 (Source: slate.com)

 Just south of Tokyo lies the dynamic port city of Yokohama, which skillfully combines its rich nautical history with cutting-edge technology.
-Impressive urban architecture, a lively waterfront, and a wide range of cultural attractions make this place a must-visit for cultural vultures.
+Impressive urban architecture, a lively waterfront, and a wide range of cultural attractions make this place a must-visit for cultural lovers.

 4. Fukuoka